This refers to Moodle 3.11 from September 2022 onward

 First create a badge image (i.e. the graphic you will use as the badge)

 You can use any graphics program or go to https://www.openbadges.me/designer.html.
-The graphic should include some word or phrase that explains what it is: e.g., “Resource collector” or “Sustainability Week 1”, and the University logo.
+The graphic should include some word or phrase that explains what it is: e.g., “Resource collector” or “Sustainability Week 1”, and it should also include the University logo.

 Second – add it to your module